tjiagoM/gtex-transcriptome-modelling/README.md

 The previous command will run the `02_01_correct_confounds.R` script and log the output of the script in *outputs/output_02_01.txt*.

+## Other scripts

+The scripts for the multilayer modeling approach to TWAS/PrediXcan (CRP in UKB) and Variational Autoencoder model (TCGA) are in this [external repository](https://github.com/gamazonlab/MultilayerModelingTranscriptome).

 ## Questions?

 If you run into any problem or have a question, please just open an issue.